 Why am I writing so much about consciousness lately?
-The answer has to do with my beliefs about the importance of understanding consciousness, and also with my own psychology and feelings about writing.
+The answer has to do with my beliefs about the importance of understanding consciousness, and with my own psychology and feelings about writing.

-The Neuroscientist's Lament
+A Neuroscientist's Lament

 Every prospective neuroscience graduate student knows that the "hard problem"1 of consciousness is the most inherently interesting question for science, and most of them assert this in their application essays.
 Consequently, an interest in consciousness has become one of our field's most resilient clichés.

-This is "The Neuroscientist's Lament".
-Our most treasured finding seems forever out of reach.
+This is The Neuroscientist's Lament: Our most treasured finding seems forever out of reach.
 The more you know, the further it seems.
-You learn this with experience, and the information asymmetry between the seasoned veteran and the naive prospective grad student and their application essay, constantly tourments us.

 Consciousness is the most inherently interesting question for science